Tracey Gaudry: Personal life

 In 1989, Gaudry was diagnosed with lymphatic leukemia when she was 20 years old.
 She took up cycling after two years in remission.

-Gaudry married Tony Gaudry in 1996.
-She is the mother of three children: Jack, Ellen and Emily.
+Gaudry was married to Tony Gaudry from 1997 to 2018.
+She has three children.

 Administrative career

-As a senior executive and non-executive director, Gaudry has held leadership roles in community and for-purpose organisations for more than 20 years, championing improved outcomes for local, state, national and global communities with a focus on inclusion, diversity and gender equality.
+As a senior executive and non-executive director, Gaudry has held leadership roles in community, for-purpose and sport organisations for more than 20 years, championing improved outcomes for local, state, national and global communities with a focus on inclusion, diversity and gender equality.

-Gaudry is a member of the Management Committee and is the immediate past Vice President of the world governing body for the sport of cycling, the Union Cycliste Internationale (UCI) where she carries multiple portfolios including Chair of the Women's Commission and membership to the Commission of Continental Presidents where she has been instrumental in driving global reform, particularly in governance, advocacy, participation and gender equity.
-Tracey is the President of the Oceania Cycling Confederation.
+Gaudry is a former member of the Management Committee and past Vice President of the world governing body for the sport of cycling, the Union Cycliste Internationale (UCI) where she carried multiple portfolios including Chair of the Women's Commission, Chair of the Advocacy Commission and membership to the Commission of Continental Presidents and Track Cycling Commission.
+For more than a decade has been instrumental in driving global reform, particularly in governance, advocacy, participation and gender equity.
+Tracey is the immediate past President of the Oceania Cycling Confederation.

 Her executive roles have included chief executive officer of the Amy Gillett Foundation – Australia's leading advocacy organisation for bicycle rider safety, and CEO of the Hawthorn Football Club in the Australian Football League (AFL), replacing Stuart Fox.
 She was the first female CEO in league history.
 Just five months after her appointment, Gaudry resigned from her position as Hawthorn CEO.
 It turned out that her husband had a heart attack when she was only two days into the job.

 In August 2018, the Victorian State Minister for the Prevention of Family Violence, The Hon.
 Natalie Hutchins MP announced that Gaudry would lead Victoria's first agency dedicated to the primary prevention of all forms of family violence and violence against women, Respect Victoria.
+Gaudry lead the establishment of the agency during its first three years.

+Gaudry was appointed to the role of CEO Comm Unity Plus Services in June 2021.